-See the links at right for descriptions of the different internships available, the qualifications required for each, and which cities they are offered in.
-Internships are available every spring, summer, and fall.
+Check the side bar to view descriptions of the different internships available, the qualifications required for each, and which cities they are offered in: Internships are available every spring, summer, and fall.

 Why intern with Greenpeace?